CardShark BidBase Editor

 When sorting the database by Prior_Bids in alphabetical order, Microsoft's database engine does not support alternative alpha-numeric sorting sequences, so, for example, it puts 1N ahead of 1S, as well as creating other problems.

-This field is not used for finding a bid for play, it used solely for displaying the database in the correct order on the grids in the BidBase Editor.
+This field is not used for finding a bid for play, it used solely for displaying the database in the correct order on the grids in the BidBase Editor, so it only of use in the Editor program.

 Whenever you save an entry in the Input Boxes, the program automatically calculates the PB_Sort_Order number.
-Users do not have to do anything with this field, and it is best left hidden to avoid accidentally messing up an entry.
+Users do not have to do anything with this field, so there normally is no reason to show it.

 If you see an entry out of place on the grid, such as 1C-1H prior bids being in with the 1C-1S entries, it is because the sort order field is wrong.
-To fix it, just click the left part of the grid line to put it in the Input Boxes, then save it.
+To fix it, just click the left part of the grid line to put the entry into the Input Boxes, then save it.
 Just re-saving it will fix it.

 The Bid Order Number is for specifying the order in which the bidding program compares entries to the current hand.